IgorMarinhoArgollo/quidditch-signup/README.md

   Just go to the page, get imerse on the experience of sign up for be part of the fans on a Quidditch Championship.<br><br>
   Tips: <br>
   Try to sign up as students from differents houses; <br>
-  Try to sign up as kwnon characters to see different interactions ( ex.: Hermione Granger, ...). <br><br>
+  Try to sign up as kwnon characters to see different interactions ( ex.: Hermione Granger, ...). <br>

+## Run Locally
+  ### Requirements:
+   * Node v16
+   * Google Chrome

+  ### Cloning into your computer (via SSH)
+  On terminal:

+      git clone git@github.com:IgorMarinhoArgollo/pixel-art.git

+  ### Starting project locally
+  On the directory that you have cloned the repository, paste the command on terminal to start the application:

+      npm start

   Disclaimer:
   <br>
      All of the links and fonts are presented on the HTML file.